University Catalog 2024-2025

 SPHU 2016 Infectious Disease Outbreaks (3)

-This course will introduce students to the operational pillars infectious disease outbreaks such as clinical management, logistics, infection prevention and control, policy and regulations.
+This course will introduce students to the operational pillars of infectious disease outbreaks such as clinical management, logistics, infection prevention and control, policy and regulations.
 Students will begin with the basic concepts of infectious diseases, dynamics of disease transmission, and emerging and reemerging infectious diseases.
 The course encourages a wider conversation on the implications of infectious diseases in the broader context of public health, and challenges students to think creatively about solutions for prevention and control.

 SPHU 2050 Arthropods and Public Health (3)

 This course provides a broad introduction to insects and other arthropods that transmit infectious pathogens, or cause problems to humans through infestation or other contact.
 The impact of arthropods on the history of human civilization and development will be explored, as will their use as food and in art.
 Arthropod utilization in forensic science and for medicinal purposes will be discussed.
-Throughout the course the myriad adoptions utilized by arthropods, allowing them to become the most specious group of animals in existence, will be highlighted.
+Throughout the course the myriad adaptions utilized by arthropods, allowing them to become the most specious group of animals in existence, will be highlighted.

 SPHU 2150 Foundations of Environmental Health (3)